droolio/Nauticus/readme.txt

 ---
 TO DO

-- new icons, rotated in real-time to point in the direction of travel (cached matrix transformations ftw)
 - show multiple transport details in tooltip when mousing-over map icons which are too close together to pick out due to overlap
 - detect closest platform to auto pop-up tooltip and/or sound